-- Developed with input from computer users, subject matter experts, and practising computer professionals from all over the world.
-This process ensures the relevance and range of module content.
+- ICDL modules are developed with input from computer users, subject matter experts, and practising professionals from all over the world.

-The detailed syllabus for the IT Security module is publicly available, so that there is complete clarity about what is covered.
+The detailed syllabus for the Cyber Security module is publicly available, so that there is complete clarity about what is covered.

 The syllabus document, which sets out the specific skills and knowledge that you will learn and against which you will be certified, can be downloaded here.